Problematy/goodmap/docs/configuration.rst

    * - ``USE_LAZY_LOADING``
      - backend
-     - Builds the location model from ``location_obligatory_fields`` and ``categories`` in your data source, so submitted and admin-created points are validated against them, and the "suggest a new point" form is generated from them.
+     - Builds the location model from ``location_obligatory_fields`` and ``categories`` in your data source, so submitted points are validated against them, and the "suggest a new point" form is generated from them.
 With it off, only ``uuid``, ``position`` and ``remark`` are validated and the suggest form has no fields.
 Practically always wanted — see the note below.
    * - ``CATEGORIES_HELP``